masonelmore/esi/docs/BookmarksApi.md

 > []GetCharactersCharacterIdBookmarksFolders200Ok GetCharactersCharacterIdBookmarksFolders(ctx, characterId, optional)
 List bookmark folders

-A list of your character's personal bookmark folders  --- Alternate route: `/dev/characters/{character_id}/bookmarks/folders/`  Alternate route: `/v2/characters/{character_id}/bookmarks/folders/`  --- This route is cached for up to 3600 seconds
+A list of your character's personal bookmark folders  ---  This route is cached for up to 3600 seconds

 ### Required Parameters